sytzez/compost/README.md

         10

     Main: String
-        String(value: 'See the example below for Point output')
+        'See the example below for Point output'

 #> See the example below for Point output
 ```